datacarpentry/python-socialsci/_episodes/08-Pandas.md

 > > {: .language-python}
 > >
 > > If you allow pandas to assume that your columns are separated by commas (the default) and there aren't any, then each record will be treated as a single column.
 So the shape is given as 1286 rows (correct) but only one column.
 > > When the contents is display the only column name is the complete first record.
-Notice the '\t' used to represent the tab characters in the output.
+Notice the `\t` used to represent the tab characters in the output.
 This is the same format we used to specify the tab separator when we correctly read in the file.
 > >
 > >
 > {: .solution}
 {: .challenge}

-##  Getting information about a dataframe
+##  Getting information about a Dataframe

-You can find out the type of the variable df_SN7577 by using the `type` function.
+You can find out the type of the variable `df_SN7577` by using the `type` function.

 ~~~
 print(type(df_SN7577))